Soccer-Jones seals progress for depleted Liverpool with win over Ajax

 By Simon Evans

+Kelleher was called into action in the 32nd minute as he tipped over a blast from Noussair Mazraoui.

+After the break, Klaassen missed a decent chance, heading wide at the near post, and the Dutch side should have gone ahead when David Neres struck the post after Kelleher had pushed out a Mazraoui effort.

-Ajax keeper Andre Onana badly misjudged a cross from Neco Williams and allowed the ball to float over his head where the 19-year-old Jones did well to guide it home at the back post.
+Then came the decisive moment -- Ajax keeper Andre Onana badly misjudged a cross from Williams and allowed the ball to float over his head where the 19-year-old Jones did well to guide it home at the back post.

-The goal came shortly after Ajax had gone close to an opener with David Neres striking the post after Liverpool's young Irish keeper Caoimhin Kelleher had pushed out a Noussair Mazraoui effort.

-Kelleher, making his Champions League debut as a replacement for the injured Alisson Becker, pulled off a vital save in the final minutes to keep out a header from Ajax's veteran substitute Klaas-Jan Huntelaar
+Kelleher completed a memorable debut when he pulled off a vital save in the final minutes to keep out a header from Ajax's veteran substitute Klaas-Jan Huntelaar

+"It was an amazing one for me, to make my debut in a Champions League game was massive and we got the win and qualified.
+A great night," said the Irish keeper.

+"That's what I'm there for, I work every day in training to make sure I am ready and I was able to make a good few saves."

 (Reporting by Simon Evans Editing by Toby Davis)